MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-view.md

 ## Explore the View menu

-The options in the **View** menu give you flexibility to display report pages at the size and width you choose.
+The options in the **View** menu give you flexibility to display report pages at the size and width you choose:

 - Let's say you're viewing a report on a small device and it's hard to see titles and legends.
 Select **View** > **Actual size** to increase the size of the report page.
 Use the scroll bars to move around the report.